-At this point we sketch some ideas for possible applications of workflow transfer between the introduced domains.
+At this point, we sketch some ideas for possible applications of workflow transfer between the introduced domains.
 We are convinced that workflows from one domain can support the workflow modeling in the other domain.
 Sometimes enterprises suffer from lack of expertise or the modelers need instant help in creating workflow models.
 Transferred workflows or at least parts of them can be used as a template and help in the creation of models in the target domain, given the sufficient overlap.

-Transferred workflows can also be used as additional knowledge for exception handling.
-For instance when after a flight delay the passenger misses the connecting flight.
-Instead of transiting his/her baggage from one aircraft into the connecting one directly on the airfield, it has to be checked out and later checked in.
+Transferred workflows can also offer additional knowledge for exception handling.
+For instance, in cases when passenger misses his/her connecting flight due to a flight delay.
+Instead of transiting the baggage from one aircraft into the connecting one directly on the airfield, it has to be checked out and later checked in.
 For all these scenarios we posses workflow models in our repository.
 A similar situation can occur in the warehouse domain.
 Many warehouses serve as distribution centers and are spread in a star-shape through the countries.
 They usually do not store goods but load them from one truck into another one for further distribution.
 Once a truck has a delay and the connecting one can not wait, the goods have to be stored until further distribution.
-This requires exception handling, such as inbound and outbound of products.
+This requires exception handling, such as inbound and outbound of products/handling units.
 We believe that with the workflows from the airport domain we would be able to handle this exception and model or apply addapted workflows in the warehouse domain.
+Another possible scenario might be the Covid-19 vaccination centers.
+They need logistics procedures as well as handling of the person flow.

-Another potential use case might be the enrichment with sensory capabilities, for example based on RFID technology.
+The next potential use case might be the enrichment with sensory capabilities, for example based on RFID technology.
 Airports normally use bar code sensoring.
-Baggage tags contain bar codes that can be read out at different points of the airport.
+Baggage tags contain bar codes that can be read out at different airport points.
 This technology is quite limited as bar codes are not able to store as much of the information as RFID codes.
 Airport operators are aware of this limitations but they often hesitate to implement RFID technology as it is very cost-intensive.
 Compared to this, in the logistics and warehouse domain RFID technology is widespread.
-RFID codes can store extensive information, e.g. observation of the cold chain etc. Potentially, experiences from utilizing RFID in the logistics and warehouse domain might be transferred to the aiport domain, and help for example with finding of best positioning for RFID scanners.
+RFID codes can store extensive information, e.g. observation of the cold chain etc. Potentially, experiences from utilizing RFID in the logistics and warehouse domain might be transferred to the aiport domain, and help for example with finding of the best positioning for RFID scanners.
 But at this stage of our project, this idea is only a skech and a matter of further examination.

-6 Conclusion
+6. Conclusion

-In this paper we describe the progress of our project on transfer learning for casebased reasoning.
+In this paper we have described the progress of our project on transfer learning for case-based reasoning.
 We gained two workflow repositories from the domains airport passenger/baggage handling and warehouse management in BPMN format.
 We developed tools for transforming these workflow models into ontologies and also for retrieving of workflow models from an ontology.
-We created a task hierarchy in one of those two domains as a base for workflow generalization.
-Then we outline the next steps for the research on using ontologies for generalization and abstraction.
-We explain the background of these methods and outline how we plan to utilize them for our purposes.
-We have elaborated sample analogies that are a strong indicator that our hypothesis can be confirmed and the two proposed domains provide valuable use cases for transfer learning.
-We introduce some potential application scenarios for transfer learning and discuss why we believe the introduced domains are feasible candidates for transferring workflows.
+We created task hierarchies in both domains as a base for workflow generalization.
+Then we outlined the next steps for the research on using ontologies for generalization and abstraction.
+We explained the background of these methods and outlined how we plan to utilize them for our purposes.
+We have elaborated sample analogies as a strong indicator that our hypothesis can be confirmed and the two proposed domains provide valuable use cases for transfer learning.
+We introduced some potential application scenarios for transfer learning and discussed why we believe the introduced domains are feasible candidates for transferring workflows.